 Do you ever wish that you could be one of those people who truly enjoys the little things in life?

-You envision a fulfilling afternoon of happily doing the dishes, humming all the while.
-After that blissful chore is over you go outside, tilt your head towards the blue sky and smile, giving thanks for the cool breeze that gently glides across your cheeks.
+You envision a fulfilling afternoon, happily doing the dishes, humming all the while.
+After that blissful chore is over you go outside, tilt your head towards the blue sky and smile, giving thanks for the cool breeze that gently glides across your cheek.
 You go back inside and sit down, closing your eyes to take in the peaceful sound of your cat purring.

 You’re in love with every goddamn small minute of your afternoon.

 You picture yourself unwinding from a long day with nothing but a meditation pillow and silence.
 You wake up with the sun, excited to go for your morning walk.
 And there is nothing more orgasmic than a sunset.

 The cynical part of me wants to say that this isn’t possible, but deep down I know better.

 Do you want to know the secret to enjoying the small things in life and not losing your shit while trying to get out of the Whole Foods parking lot?